-I was waiting in Cairo train station for the Abella night train to take me down to Luxor and Aswan, and I had a long wait ahead of me for the late departure.
-There was a small cafe with an outside seated area surrounded by a high wall, which I settled into for the long haul.
-With my pack at my side and surrounded by Egyptians and a the occasional backpacker passing through, I lost track of time as I wrote a few chapters of my novel.
+I was waiting in Cairo train station for the Abella night train to take me down to Luxor and Aswan, and thanks to the stupid check out time of my guesthouse I had a long wait ahead of me for the late departure.
+It wasn’t too bad though, there was a small cafe with an outside seated area surrounded by a high wall, so I settled into for the long haul.
+With my pack at my side and surrounded by Egyptians and the occasional backpacker passing through, I lost track of time as I wrote a few chapters of my novel.

-All this time there was a ginger cat that would not leave me alone, it was just constantly hanging around me for some reason but never came near enough to allow me to stroke her.
+All this time there was a ginger cat that would not leave me alone from the moment I sat down, it was just constantly hanging around me for some reason but never came near enough to allow me to stroke her.